 Actors were unique guests that day — with Andrzej Żak and Marek Tyszkiewicz at the head, initiators of recording the Christmas play on the basic of the Siberian notes. — Each action has somebody’s initiative at the beginning.
 It should be stressed, that the men were determined and successfully persuaded us to make this radio play — said the Director of the Sybir Memorial Museum, professor Wojciech Śleszyński.

 Andrzej Żak, who donated to the museum the script of the Christmas play in 2021, made gathered people closer to the history of that memento.
-Christmas play was noted in 1919 and performed over 100 years ago in the distant Tara by the Irtysh river.
+Nativity play was noted in 1919 and performed over 100 years ago in the distant Tara by the Irtysh river.
 This is where the community of polish exiles and their families gathered around the chapel, which was not only a place of prayer, but also the center of cultural and social life of our compatriots.

 The children attended Polish language lessons there and once a year, at Christmas, everyone gathered to watch nativity plays presented with puppets on a box stage.